 If you work in the Simplified interface mode you will not see the field that lets you manage the price calculation mode for a product.
 In that case, the default value is Standard Price.

 The Standard Price setting means that the product cost is fixed manually for each product in the field Cost Price.
 This is usually revalued once a year based on the average of purchase costs or manufacturing costs.

 You usually use standard costs to manage products where the price hardly changes over the course of the year.
 For example, the standard cost could be used to manage books, or the cost of bread.

 Those costs that can be fixed for the whole year bring certain advantages:

 you can base the sale price on the product cost and then work with margins rather than a fixed price per product,

-accounting is simplified because there's a direct relationship between the value of stock and the number of items received.
+accounting is simplified because there is a direct relationship between the value of stock and the number of items received.

-To get and automated periodic revaluation of the standard price you can use the module product_extended (from addons-extra at the time of writing).
-This adds an action on the product form enabling you to set a date on all the selected products.
+To get an automated periodic revaluation of the standard price you can use the action Update on the product form, enabling you to update prices of all the selected products.
 OpenERP then recalculates the price of the products as a function of the cost of raw materials and the manufacturing operations given in the routing.

-Working with Standard Prices does not lend itself well to the management of the cost price of products when the prices change a lot with the state of the market.
-This is case for many commodities and energy.
+Working with standard prices does not lend itself well to the management of the cost price of products when the prices change a lot with the state of the market.
+This is the case for many commodities and energy.

-In this case you'd want OpenERP to automatically set the price in response to each goods receipt movement into the warehouse.
+In this case, you would want OpenERP to automatically set the price in response to each goods receipt movement into the warehouse.
 The deliveries (exit from stock) have no impact on the product price.